 Soy-Based Gel Paint Strippers

-This bio-based solvent is much more sustainable and environmentally-friendly than petroleum-based products.
-It’s low in volatile organic compounds (VOCs) and it has a low flammability.
+This bio-based solvent is much more sustainable and environmentally friendly than petroleum-based products.
+It’s low in volatile organic compounds (VOCs) and it has low flammability.

 Soy-based solvents are safe to use on wood, concrete, and metal.
 These solvents work effectively but take slightly longer to lift the paint from a surface.
 You can apply soy solvents with a paintbrush and it can be left on the paint surface for several hours because it does not evaporate.
 The longer a soy-based stripper remains on the paint, the easier the final removal will be.